 All the Zantiks units are built along the same principles, enabling high throughput and easy-to-run experiments.
 The benefits of choosing Zantiks include:

-- Provides an isolated and stable environment for consistent results
+- An isolated and stable testing environment

-The Zantiks LT is suitable for:
+The Zantiks LT is suitable for but not exclusive to:

-- Training rodents and fish with food reward in operant tasks such as discrimination, 5-choice, match to sample.
+- Training rodents and fish with food reward in operant tasks

 Zantiks LT kit

 Overall unit size (external, approx. mm): 560 width, 410 depth, 870 height

 Cage size for rodents (internal, mm): 360 width, 270 depth, 300 height